vtoure/causal-json/README.md

 ## Related projects
 * [MI2CAST](https://github.com/MI2CAST/MI2CAST): guidelines for the curation of the minimum information about a molecular interaction causal statement
 * [causalBuilder](https://vtoure.github.io/causalBuilder/): web interface for the curation of causal statements, provides export to causal-json JSON format
-* [export-causal-json](https://github.com/vtoure/export-causal-json/): npm package to translate a flat-VSM JSON to a causal-json JSON.
+* [export-causal-json](https://github.com/vtoure/export-causal-json/): npm package to translate a flat-template JSON (obtained with [VSM](https://github.com/vsmjs/)) to a causal-json JSON.

 ## Contact / Feedback